 Aiming for a high score on SAT Math (above a 600)?
 You'll learn the key strategies you need to use to master every math concept tested and to analyze your mistakes.
 We also cover how to eliminate careless mistakes—a common problem for people aiming for those last points—and how to put yourself in the right mindset for a perfect score.

 SAT Logistics and Planning

-SAT Superscoring is the practice of combining your best section scores from different test dates and creating a Superscore.
-The College Board's technical term is SAT Score Choice.
+SAT Superscoring is the practice of combining your best section scores from different test dates to create a Superscore.
+(The College Board's technical term for this is "SAT Score Choice.")
 A lot of schools now allow it, which has huge implications for your test strategy.
-In particular, the more times you take the SAT, the greater the chance you have of increasing your score.
-We'll cover all the important concepts in these guides and how your testing strategy should change because of Superscoring.
+In short, the more times you take the SAT, the greater your chance of increasing your score will be.
+This detailed guide gives you a list of all colleges that currently Superscore the SAT.

 Want to improve your SAT score by 160 points?
 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.

 Have friends who also need help with test prep?
 Share this article!